An overview of the most well-known and popular features in Windows 11.

 System requirements for Windows 11

-To install Windows 11, your PC must meet the following minimum requirements:
+To install Windows 11, your PC must meet these minimum requirements:

 • RAM: 4 GB or more